apache/doris/docs/en/extending-doris/odbc-of-doris.md

 Driver          = /usr/lib64/libmyodbc8w.so
 FileUsage       = 1
 ```
-* `[]`:The corresponding driver name in is the driver name.
+* `[]`: The corresponding driver name in is the driver name.
 When creating an external table, the driver name of the external table should be consistent with that in the configuration file.
 * `Driver=`: This should be setted in according to the actual be installation path of the driver.
 It is essentially the path of a dynamic library.
 Here, we need to ensure that the pre dependencies of the dynamic library are met.

 **Remember, all BE nodes are required to have the same driver installed, the same installation path and the same be/conf/odbcinst.ini config.**